Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 First, we need to issue our example credentials:

 - a data credential that will be used for selective disclosure, and
-- a credential for the authorization of the verfifier.
+- a credential for the authorization of the verifier.

 ### Issuing Data Credential